yyxhdy/arja/README.md

                                                  -Ddependences paths_to_dependences_buggy
 ```
 "Arja" means that the repair approach ARJA is run.
 Alternatively, "GenProg", "RSRepair" and "Kali" can
 be used.
-Moreover, at least four parameters related with the bugyy program are required.
+Moreover, at least four parameters related with the buggy program are required.
 1. -DsrcJavaDir  :  the path to the root directory of the source code
 2. -DbinJavaDir  :  the path to the root directory of all the compiled classes of source code
 3. -DbinTestDir  :  the path to the root directory of all the compiled classes of test code